s-mang/hipbot-go/README.md

 11. **@botling search me HMAC**
     * Search the web for information on "HMAC" (uses duckduckgo.com for search engine)
 12. **@botling goodnight**
-    * Tell Botling goodnight!
+    * Tell Hipbot-go goodnight!
 He will respond with a nice farewell
 13. **@botling foobar baz**
     * Say anything else, and botling will respond with "Hello, FirstName LastName"